girl in the window

 Dylan Mulgrew sat on the couch in the basement family room, looking at the last slice of pizza in the grease-stained box.
 Normally, he enjoyed those rare moments of peace and quiet, but this eerie silence made him long to have his family around him.
 Boredom, not hunger, made him reach for the cold wedge of pizza.
 Just as he was tossing the uneaten crust into the box, Lori Ann appeared in the doorway.

-"Maybe she's visiting the old couple next door."
+"Maybe she's visiting the old couple who live next door."

-"She asked me to let her come inside."
+"She wanted me to let her come inside."

-After escorting the child back to her room, Dylan went to the mullioned window and looked out.
+After escorting his daughter back to her room, Dylan went to the mullioned window and looked out.

 "There's no one there," he declared.
 "So, why don't you go back to bed and get some sleep?"